Pueblo peoples: Religion

-In Native communities of the Southwest's belief system, the archetypal deities appear as visionary beings who bring blessings and receive love.
+In many Southwest Native communities' belief systems, the archetypal deities appear as visionary beings who bring blessings and receive love.
 A vast collection of religious stories explore the relationships among people and nature, including plants and animals.
 Spider Grandmother and kachina spirits figure prominently in some myths.

+Pueblo peoples in the 16th century believed in Katsina spirits.
+Katsinas are supernatural beings who are representatives of Pueblo ancestors.
+They live for half the year in the underworld with the gods and spend the rest of the year with their descendants on earth.
+Katsinas have the power to take the form of clouds and bring rain for agricultural fields.
+They heal disease and also cause disease.

 Pueblo prayer included substances as well as words; one common prayer material was ground-up maize – white cornmeal.
 A man might bless his son, or some land, or the town by sprinkling a handful of meal as he uttered a blessing.
 After the 1692 re-conquest, the Spanish were prevented from entering one town when they were met by a handful of men who uttered imprecations and cast a single pinch of a sacred substance.

 The Pueblo peoples used ritual 'prayer sticks', which were colorfully decorated with beads, fur, and feathers.
 These prayer sticks (or 'talking sticks') were similar to those used by other Native American nations.
-By the 13th century, Puebloans used turkey feather blankets for warmth.
+By the 13th century, Pueblo people crafted turkey feather blankets for warmth.

 Most of the Pueblos hold annual sacred ceremonies, some of which are now open to the public.

 Religious ceremonies usually feature traditional dances that are held outdoors in the large common areas and courtyards, which are accompanied by singing and drumming.
-Unlike kiva ceremonies, traditional dances may be open to non-Puebloans.
+Unlike kiva ceremonies, traditional dances may be open to non-Pueblo people.
 Traditional dances are considered a form of prayer, and strict rules of conduct apply to those who wish to attend one (e.g. no clapping or walking across the dance area or between the dancers, singers, or drummers).